brianellis12/452-Project-Profolio/README.md

 | 5 - Google Sign In and Firebase Authentication Integration Testing | Testing the integration of Google Sign In and Firebase Authentication services | To ensure that the two services would be sufficient for authentication | A prototype application using the Google Sign In and Firebase packages was created and worked as expected for authenticating users |
 | 6 - Docker Setup and Integration Testing | Testing the setup and integration of Docker for the application | To ensure that the development team could effectively use Docker for the application | A prototype application was created and successfully run inside a Docker container |

+## Known Issues
+- **Styling** While very functional, the project design could be updated to improve the project.
+- **Performance** Most latency is due to the API connection with the U.S. Census Bureau, but improvements could be made to Flutter Widgets and Rest API functions.
+- **Login Optimization** While the login system works, it would be more efficient if it didn't require permission to the user's email account.